Our History:

 • Mindy Kimmel (Blue Earth)

-William Harvey (Olmsted 20/24)
+Will Harvey (Olmsted 20/24)

 The Minnesota DFL has a rich history of electing strong, Democratic leaders to public office.
 We work every day to build a better Minnesota for all Minnesotans.